Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_CNC.md

 ![configure_cnc_02.png](/manual/configuration/configure_cnc_02.png =400x)

 Don't use this scheme with more than 5V input, because it bypasses the input reverse polarity protection.

+## Using RS485/Modbus RTU control

+From RepRapFirmware 3.6, Duet 3 mainboards (6HC, 6XD and Mini 5+) support the RS485 serial data transmission standard and the Modbus RTU (Remote Terminal Unit) protocol.

+Many VFDs support RS485 control of the spindle, and support for a few popular ones has been added by user @NineMile at [Millenium Machines](https://www.millennium-machines.com/){target=_blank}.
+See [Connecting RS485 and Modbus RTU devices](/User_manual/Connecting_hardware/RS485_Modbus) for details.

 # Connecting a CNC pendant